Accident Forgiveness Insurance: How It Works & Is It Worth the Cost?

 The Math Behind the Decision

-Since rate surcharges typically last 3 to 5 years, the total cost of not having forgiveness could range from $800 to over $4,600 depending on your insurer.
-Even if accident forgiveness costs you $100–$200 per year, one at-fault accident can make it pay for itself many times over.
+Since rate surcharges typically last three to five years, the total cost of not having forgiveness can easily reach well over $3,000 to $4,500 depending on your insurer and accident severity.
+Even if accident forgiveness costs you $60–$180 per year as a paid add-on, one at-fault accident can make it pay for itself many times over.
+See how car insurance claims affect your rates for a deeper breakdown of the financial impact.

 Pros